Performance Review Ratings and Company Culture

 Final Thoughts: Ratings Reflect Culture

 Performance review ratings aren’t just semantics; they are a reflection of your company’s values.
 They show how feedback is handled, how failure is perceived, and how much your organization invests in its people.
-Whether your organization leans toward the harsh or the harmonious, it’s worth examining how your performance ratings align with the culture you’re trying to create.
+Whether your organization leans toward the harsh or the harmonious, it’s worth examining how your performance review ratings and company culture align with the environment you’re trying to create.